 Matt Crane, Co-Founder and Chief Science Officer at Semaine Health

 Affordable 2-day shipping is a cornerstone of Amazon’s value – and with ShipBob as your fulfilment partner, you can offer that same promise to your customers.
 Brands can either leverage ShipBob’s network of fulfilment centers to place inventory closer to customers (minimising shipping times and costs), or use ShipBob’s 2-Day Express Shipping Program to achieve fast, reliable delivery.

 “Because we sell a high-quality anti-aging product, we want to provide high-quality service throughout the whole customer experience — and that includes a quick and smooth delivery that shoppers have come to expect.
 ShipBob’s 2-Day Express ship option lets us meet these expectations for US customers, and compete with the likes of Amazon for speedy fulfilment.”

 Maria Osorio, Logistics and Operations Director at Oxford Healthspan

 Your branding, front and centre

 From custom branded boxes to free plain packaging, ShipBob works with you to provide the unboxing experience you want.
-Unlike Amazon Multi-Channel Fulfilment, our logo will never be all over your packages.
 You can use custom inserts and marketing materials in orders, and we work with you to accommodate your brand.